Build an LLM from scratch in MAX

 1Model configurationDefine architecture hyperparameters matching HuggingFace GPT-2.

-10Stacking transformer blocksCreate the complete 12-layer GPT-2 model.
+7Stacking transformer blocksCreate the complete 12-layer GPT-2 model with embeddings.

 By the end, you’ll have a complete GPT-2 implementation and practical experience with MAX’s Python API.
 These are skills you can immediately apply to your own projects.

-To install the puzzles, follow the steps in Setup.
+To install the tutorial and begin building, follow the steps in Setup.

 You’ll first need to clone the GitHub repository and navigate to the repository: